jakobjanot/ML-Cutter/README.md

 ├── requirements.txt                    <- The requirements file for reproducing the analysis environment.
 │
 │
-└── setup.py                            <- makes project pip installable (pip install -e .) so src can be imported
+└── setup.py                            <- makes project pip installable (pip install -e .) so src can be imported.
 ```

 ## Workflow

-Something about the workflow.
+Description of workflow.

 ### Credits